Auto group backs guidelines for partially automated vehicles | Law-Order

 Automobiles should issue warnings and should take corrective action such as disengaging the automated systems or increasing the distance between vehicles if drivers don't pay attention, the list said.

-The alliance includes automakers that account for about 99% of the industry's vehicle sales in the US, but Tesla is not a member.
+The alliance includes automakers that account for about 99 per cent of the industry's vehicle sales in the US, but Tesla is not a member.
 It was not immediately clear if the Palo Alto, California-based company would participate.

-The principles, shaped over the past year after discussions with the insurance industry, regulators and consumer groups, are aimed at raising consumer awareness about the limitations of robotic driving systems, said John Bozzella, the alliance's CEO.

 Yet Tesla continues to market its self-driving technology as “Autopilot” — the kind of misleading moniker that the alliance is trying to discourage with its new guiding principles.
 Tesla's critics have blasted Musk and the company for exaggerating the capabilities of its technology, causing drivers to believe they don't have to worry about taking control of the vehicle or even emboldening some drivers to climb into the back seat while the vehicle is navigating the road on its own.